shakacode/react_on_rails/docs/guides/tutorial.md

 ```

 More likely, you will create a different build file for server rendering.
 However, if you want to
-use the same file from the webpack-dev-server, you'll need to add that line.
+use the same file from the shakapack-dev-server, you'll need to add that line.

 When you look at the source code for the page (right click, view source in Chrome), you can see the difference between non-server rendering, where your DIV containing your React looks like this: